strontic/strontic.github.io/xcyclopedia/library/syskey.exe-DA66E801F6A77E5FD1EFDA4EFAB3660F.md

 ## Possible Misuse

 *The following table contains possible examples of `syskey.exe` being misused.
-While `syskey.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `syskey.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --